RideBeeline/beeline-fw-tech-challenge/readme.md

 ~~~

 ### Prerequisits
 The project requires a compiler, make, and python.
 If you are on linux, getting a recent version of GCC, GNU make, and python/pip should do.
-You'll need to run `pip install -r requirements.txt` to get pygame & numpy.
+You'll need to run `pip install -r requirements.txt` to get pygame, numpy, and gdown.
 There are more detailed instructions for [Mac](docs/installation_mac.md) and [Windows](docs/installation_windows.md).

 ### Compiling
 Running `make PLATFORM=MACOS` (or equivalent) in the emulator directory should create a libbeeline library in the emulator/build directory.
 Look at `emulator/Makefile` for reference.